 In another legend, Lord Ganesha ate too many laddoos upon being invited to a feast in Chandralok.
-He ate so many that his stomach burst, and the Moon saw this and started laughing at Lord Ganesha.
-He cursed the Moon and said that the Moon will be invisible on one day, every month and would only be partially visible on the day of Ganesha Chaturthi.
+He ate so many that his stomach burst and the Moon saw this and started laughing at Lord Ganesha.
+He cursed the Moon and said that the Moon will be invisible on one day, every month, and would only be partially visible on the day of Ganesha Chaturthi.
 He also said that anybody who will look at the moon on the day of Ganesha Chaturthi will have to face a false accusation.
 This is the reason why people avoid looking at the moon on the day of Ganesha Chaturthi.

 The idol is taken in a procession with grandeur, while people chant the slogan, “Ganapati Bappa Morya”.
 With the immersion of the idol, the Ganesha Chaturthi rituals come to an end.
 Like everything else comes to an end when the time comes, the idol is also returned to nature.
 We are all made up of flesh and bones, animated by the power of our soul.
-Our body too, will one day, return to the nature.
+Our body too, will one day, return to nature.
 There is a lot of significance attached to Ganapati Visarjan.
 It is believed that Lord Ganesh bids goodbye to his devotees after immersion, and takes away all their misfortunes with him.

 Chaturdashi is the 14th day of the lunar fortnight.
 It falls 10 days after Ganesha Chaturthi.
 The day of Anant Chaturdashi is considered the most significant day to perform Ganesha Visarjan.
-Following family traditions, some families perform Ganesha Visarjan on the 3rd, 5th or 7th day, rather than performing it on the 11th day.
+Following family traditions, some families perform Ganesha Visarjan on the 3rd, 5th, or 7th day, rather than performing it on the 11th day.
 It is important to note that all these days are in odd numbers.
 The idol of Lord Ganesha can be immersed in a tub or bucket of water.